Tiny Beast, Unaligned

 How to run Crab

-A crab "ally" is almost always a familiar or a beast bond.
+A crab ally is almost always a familiar or a beast bond.
 A wizard with the Find Familiar spell can pick the crab form, and a coastal druid or ranger may have one as a companion or a friendly visitor at camp.
 Treat it as a prop with personality.
-The crab cannot fight for the party in any meaningful way (3 HP, no listed attack, +0 to-hit if you improvise one), but it can scout, fetch, and provide flavor.
+The crab cannot fight for the party in any meaningful way (3 HP, 1 claw damage), but it can scout, fetch, and provide flavor.

 The useful trait is Blindsight 30 in murk where the party cannot see.
 A familiar crab in a flooded dungeon swims ahead at 20 feet, returns, and tells its master what it sensed.
 A druid's crab buddy notices the corpse on the seabed before the cleric's diving bell does.
 Use the crab's senses to deliver one piece of information per scene, and let the player feel clever for sending it.

 A crab is a CR 0 set piece, not a fight.
-With 3 HP, AC 11, no actions in the stat block, and a 20-foot walking and swimming speed, a single crab dies to one cantrip and contributes nothing to a real encounter.
+With 3 HP, AC 11, a Claw attack at +2 dealing 1 bludgeoning damage, and a 20-foot walking and swimming speed, a single crab dies to one cantrip and contributes nothing to a real encounter.
+It can breathe air and water via its Amphibious trait.
 Use it for atmosphere: tide pools that scuttle when a torch passes, a beach the party crosses at low tide, the kitchen of a coastal inn.
 Blindsight 30 means the crab notices the party before they notice it, which is the whole drama.

 If you want crabs to matter mechanically, use a swarm.
 Twenty crabs around the party's ankles is difficult terrain on a beach and a slow morale breaker for a player who hates pinching.
 Run them as a hazard, not as initiative entries: a Dexterity save (DC 10) when the party tries to sprint, with failure costing 5 feet of movement and a single point of piercing damage.
-That feels like crabs without making the table sit through twenty +0 attacks that miss everything.
+That feels like crabs without making the table sit through twenty +2 attacks.

 Where crabs work as a real encounter is dressing for something else.
 A drowned sailor's body on the rocks, alive with crabs that scatter when the rogue rolls it over to find the locket.
 A trail of pinching tracks that leads the party to the cave they actually need to enter.
 The crab is the breadcrumb, not the meal.

 If a player insists on rolling initiative against a single crab, let them.
-The crab makes one unarmed-style swipe at +0 (call it 1 piercing), misses on anything but a 20, and dies the next round.
+The crab makes one Claw swipe at +2 for 1 damage, and dies the next round.
 Spend thirty seconds, move on.
 Do not make this a fight.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.